-WELDING GAS TUNGSTEN ARC 1B..prepares the learner to demonstrate safe shop work practices, weld mild steel, stainless steel and aluminum in the horizontal and vertical up positions using the GTAW process, and weld mild steel using the GTAW pulse welding process.
+WELDING GAS TUNGSTEN ARC 1B...prepares the learner to demonstrate safe shop work practices while welding mild steel, stainless steel and aluminum in the horizontal and vertical up positions using the GTAW process.
+The learner will be introduced to the GTAW Pulse welding processwhile welding mild steel in the 2F position.
 COREQUISITE: 31442330 Welding Gas Tungsten Arc 1A (Heli-Arc/TIG)

-WELDING GAS TUNGSTEN ARC 2A..prepares the learner to demonstrate safe shop work practices; weld a square butt joint on mild steel in the horizontal, vertical, and overhead positions using the GTAW process; weld a lap joint on mild steel in the horizontal, vertical, and overhead positions using the GTAWP process; weld a tee joint on mild steel in the horizontal, vertical, and overhead positions using the GTAWP process; and minimize oxidation in metals during welding.
+WELDING GAS TUNGSTEN ARC 2A...demonstrates safe shop work practices while welding square butt joints on mild steel in the 2F, 3F and 4F positions; weld lap joints on mild steel in the 2F, 3F, and 4F positions using the; weld tee joints on mild steel in the 2F, 3F, and 4F positions using the GTAWP/GTAW process.
+The learner will also learn how to minimize oxidation in stainless steel during the welding process, welding thin SST in the 1G & 2G positions and proper food grade post weld cleanup to these joints.
 COREQUISITE: 31442332 Welding Gas Tungsten Arc 1B (Heli-Arc/TIG)

-WELDING GAS TUNGSTEN ARC 2B...prepares the learner to demonstrate safe shop work practices; weld 1/4" mild steel plate in the flat, horizontal, vertical, and overhead positions using the GTAW process; weld multi-pass fillets in 1/4" mild steel plate in the flat position usingthe GTAW "walking the cup" process; and make corner weldments in mild steel using the GTAW process.
+WELDING GAS TUNGSTEN ARC 2B...prepares the learner to demonstrate safe shop work practices while welding V-grooves in all positions on 1/4" mild steel plate using either the GTAW or GTAWP welding processes.
+Learners will make 2-piece and 3-piece corner joints in the 1F, 2F and the 3F positions on 11 ga.
+HRS and 14 ga.
+SST.
+Learners will be introduced to a welding technique called "walking the cup" and will make fillet welds in the 1F position on 1/4" mild steel.
 COREQUISITE: 31442334 Welding Gas Tungsten Arc 2A (Heli-Arc/TIG)

-WELDING HAND TOOLS AND MEASUREMENT...prepares the learner to communicate using proper terminology used in industry, demonstrate safety practices in the work place, demonstrate the use of hand tools, demonstrate the use of power hand tools, demonstrate measurement of steel using measuring tools, classify mechanical fasteners (threaded), install threaded fasteners and other industrial fasteners.
-COREQUISITE: 31442300 Welding Intro or 31442346 Industrial Maint Welding Intro or 31442345 Auto Servicing Welding
+WELDING HAND/POWER TOOLS...prepares the learner to communicate proper measurement terminology used in industry; will develop safety practices for the work place; proper use of measuring equipment and obtain measurement readings from measuring equipment; layout steel fabrication using hand measuring devices and layout equipment.
+The learner will inspect a variety of steel fabrications and how to classify industrial fasteners.
+Learners will have the opportunity to receive up to three NC3/ Starrett measuring certifications.
+COREQUISITE: 31442351 Welding Measurement and 31442300 Welding Intro or 31442346 Industrial Maint Welding Intro or 31442345 Auto Servicing Welding